gradvohl/YAPTT/syncThreads/README.md

 However, it is important to mention that there is no guarantee that the desired condition still exists after the unlocking.
 So, the programmer should check if the thread met the desired condition.

-Section ZZZ brings an example for Condition variables.
+Directory [conditionVariableExample](conditionVariableExample) brings an example for condition variables.

 ## Barriers
 Barriers are a method to synchronize a group of threads at some point in each thread code.
 When all the threads reach a barrier, it will release them.

-Section WWW brings an example of barriers.
+Directory [barrierExample](barrierExample) brings an example for barriers.